 Then after finishing the EFI partition recovery for system boot, please change the boot order in BIOS to boot from your hard disk.
 And then, Windows will run normally.

-With the help of MiniTool Partition Wizard Professional Edition, you can easily solve accidentally deleted EFI system partition issue by creating a bootable disc via Bootable Media and recovering deleted Windows system partition via its Partition Recovery feature.
-Just get MiniTool Partition Wizard Professional Edition via the following button now.
+With the help of MiniTool Partition Wizard, you can easily solve accidentally deleted EFI system partition issue by creating a bootable disc via Bootable Media and recovering deleted Windows system partition via its Partition Recovery feature.
+Just get MiniTool Partition Wizard Ultimate Edition via the following button now.

 Solution 2: Create EFI Partition Diskpart